kthy/3pe-iaas-poc/README.md

 # [🕄]

+![Double triangular probability distribution function][dtpdf]

-3PE IaaS PoC: a [three-point estimation] calculator showcasing automatic provisioning and deployment.
+3PE IaaS PoC: a [three-point estimation][1] calculator (but with [proper calculations for the double-triangular distribution][2] instead of the simplified hogwash on Wikipedia) showcasing automatic provisioning and deployment.

 A hobby project to try out [Vagrant], [Terraform], [AWS] and [Github Actions].